gary-archer/oauth.tokenhandler.serverless/README.md

 ## Development

-To run the wildcard lambda on a development computer, run the following command.\
+First ensure that Node.js 20+ is installed, then run the following command.\
 This tests lambda logic locally using `sls invoke -f local` operations:

 ```bash